Docker Tip #71: Running Local and CI Tests for Your Applications

 When it comes to developing your application, a typical workflow would be:

-to bring everything up- Start hacking away on your code
+docker-compose upto bring everything up- Start hacking away on your code

-to run your tests in aweb
+docker-compose exec web testto run your tests in awebservice

-That exec command will run your tests inside of the existing web
+That exec command will run your tests inside of the existing web service.

-This avoids the overhead of having to spin up an extra web
+This avoids the overhead of having to spin up an extra web container just to

 run your tests.